atomiechen/handy-docker/README.md

 ## Build

-Images are built with UID=1000 and GID=1000 to creat the non-root user.
+Images are built with UID=1000 and GID=1000 to create the non-root user.

 ## Run